 If you choose not to use a funeral director to carry out final arrangements, you will need to complete and file the death certificate yourself.
 Maryland law requires you to file the death certificate with the Department of Health and Mental Hygiene within 72 hours of the death.
 (Maryland Code, Health-General, § 4-212 (2018).)

-How long does it take for a cremation in Maryland?
+How long does a cremation typically take in Maryland?

 The deceased will be sheltered in refrigerated storage during this time.
-A direct cremation service package generally includes refrigeration for up to 10-14 days.
-If the funeral home has to store the deceased for longer, there may be an additional daily fee for refrigeration.
+A direct cremation service package typically includes refrigeration for 10-14 days.
+If the funeral home needs to store the deceased for an extended period, an additional daily refrigeration fee may apply.

 The body is placed in a cremation chamber, also known as a retort.
-The chamber is heated to a high temperature (typically around 1,600 to 2,000 degrees Fahrenheit) using flames, gases, or a combination of both.
-This process reduces the body to bone fragments, which are further processed into cremated remains or ashes.
+The chamber is heated to a high temperature (typically 1,600-2,000°F) using flames, gases, or a combination of both.
+This process reduces the body to bone fragments, which are then processed into cremated remains (ashes).

 The processed cremation ashes are then placed in a temporary container or an urn, as chosen by the family or provided by the funeral home.